What are the considerations when taking out imported car insurance in the UK?

-Parallel imports are manufactured within the EU and so must be built to the same standards as UK vehicles, meaning that when you compare import car insurance policies, parallel imports tend to be more affordable than grey imports.
+- Parallel imports are manufactured within the EU and must be built to the same standards as UK vehicles, meaning that when you compare import car insurance policies, parallel imports tend to be more affordable than grey imports.

-Do they have extensive expertise on the imported car insurance that you want to insure?
+- Do they have extensive expertise on the imported car insurance that you want to insure?

 These are just the questions you must ask yourself before entrusting your imported car’s insurance to any provider.
 Attempt to shop around and discover the provider that could give you a great deal.